QuickDrop: Efficient Federated Unlearning by Integrated Dataset Distillation: Design of

-To significantly reduce the volume of data involved when executing an unlearning request, we utilize \ac{DD} to condense all critical information from the original training dataset into a significantly smaller synthetic or distilled dataset $S$.
-In our \ac{FL} setting, each client $i \in N$ independently distills its local dataset $D_i$ into $S_i$ such that $|S_i| \ll |D_i|$.
-The unlearning algorithm $\mathcal{U}$ can thus be modified as $\btheta_f = \mathcal{U}(\btheta, S_f)$, where $S_f$ is the counterpart of the unlearning dataset $D_f$ in the distilled dataset.
-Since the distilled data is orders of magnitude smaller in volume, the unlearning task can be carried out very efficiently.
+As detailed in \Cref{algo:sga}, \sga executes unlearning rounds on $\md_f$ followed by recovery rounds on $\md \backslash \md_f$.
+To significantly reduce the volume of data involved when executing an unlearning request, we generate synthetic samples that condense critical gradient information from the original training into a small synthetic dataset.
+This process is also known as \ac{DD}~\cite{wang2018dataset}.
+In our \ac{FL} setting, each client $i \in N$ independently synthesizes a synthetic dataset $S_i$ from its local dataset $D_i$ such that $|S_i| \ll |D_i|$.
+More specifically, each client locally generates a synthetic per-class counterpart $S_i^c$ of its original per-class data $D_i^c$.
+Per-class generation of $ S_i $ enables \sys to perform both class- and client-level unlearning.
+Similar to the training samples used by \ac{FL}, generated synthetic samples \textit{never leave the device}.
+The unlearning algorithm $\mathcal{U}$ can thus be modified as $\btheta_f = \mathcal{U}(\btheta, S_f)$, where $S_f$ is the synthetic counterpart of the \forgetset $D_f$.
+In other words, once the synthetic data is generated, \sys can serve any unlearning requests by executing unlearning rounds on $S_f$ and recovery rounds on $S \backslash S_f$.
+To exemplify, when perform class-level unlearning for class $c$, we have $S_f := \cup_i S_i^c $ where client $i$ has class $c$.
+Similarly, when performing client-level unlearning of the $i$-th client, we have $S_f := S_i$.
+Since the synthetic data is orders of magnitude smaller in volume, the unlearning task can executed very efficiently as only a few unlearning and recovery rounds are required to unlearn and recover the knowledge, respectively.

-\sys adopts the recent algorithm of~\citet{zhao2021dataset} to perform dataset distillation on each \ac{FL} client.
-The primary reason for choosing this algorithm is the striking similarity of the algorithmic structure to standard \ac{FL} algorithms.
-As one of the main contributions in this paper, we leverage this similarity to integrate the process of distilling data while training the FL model.
-This in-situ distillation avoids expensive computational overheads of distilling data separately.